Living-with Feral Ecologies

 Andrea Botero

 Andrea Botero is a designer and researcher exploring technologies, services and media formats for collectives and communities.
 Through her research work she investigates how collectives come to understand the design spaces available to them and how designers could support more diverse infrastructuring processes around them.
-Andrea works as a Professor and Academy of Finland Research Fellow at the School of Arts, Design and Architecture at Aalto University (FI).
-She is also a conspirator at the design studio Suo&Co and Adjunct Professor at the Universidad de los Andes (COL).
+Andrea works as a Professor at the School of Arts, Design and Architecture at Aalto University (FI).
+She is also a conspirator at the design studio Suo&Co and Adjunct Professor at Universidad de Los Andes (COL).

 Anton Poikolainen Rosén